 B.A., Patrick Henry College, Government, summa cum laude, 2013

-- Defended petrochemical manufacturer in Texas state court litigation and subsequent arbitration of $60MM breach of contract claims, resulting in a court of appeals' decision compelling arbitration, a take-nothing arbitration award in the manufacturer's favor, and trial court confirmation of the arbitration award.
+- Successfully defended petrochemical manufacturer in Texas state court litigation and subsequent arbitration of $60MM breach of contract claims, resulting in a court of appeals' decision compelling arbitration, a take-nothing arbitration award in the manufacturer's favor, and trial court confirmation of the arbitration award.

-- Represented general contractor in construction defect litigation regarding multifamily apartment project.
+- Represented general contractor in defense of construction defect litigation regarding multifamily apartment project.